mary060196/Toy_Language_Picat_Interpreter/README.md

   - `test.txt` - from 8 to 8 - no change.

   - `errors1.txt` - from 133 to 128 - a reduction of 3,7593984962%.

+If you would like to compare the versions yourself, please refer to the directory `Version1` in this repository to find the source code of Version 1.0.

 ## Getting Started
 - Download the Picat processor to your device from http://picat-lang.org/download.html